 What if I can't have an inspection performed?

 Gas safety certificates can be obtained up to two months prior to the expiration of the existing one.
 Landlords are encouraged by Gas Safe to start trying to arrange an inspection as early as possible in that two month period.
 If it's not possible to arrange an inspection then it should be documented. documentation should show that the landlord has tried to contact a number (most likely 5 or 6) of inspectors who were all unable to allocate an appointment.

 Similarly, if the tenant refuses access then this should be documented with evidence the landlord has tried to accommodate suitable dates for the tenant.

 For example, if the tenant refuses because they are self-isolating due to symptoms then the landlord should try and arrange a new check to be done 14 days after the household first shows symptoms.
 Provided the landlord has made three genuine efforts to arrange access and documented it this should be enough to provide sufficient excuse to the HSE.

 Am I required to have an electrical safety inspection performed?

-Whenever you grant or renew a tenancy on or after 1 June 2020 in England, you are required to have a competent person inspect the electrical installations of your property and provide you with an electrical installation condition report.
+For all tenancies in England, you are required to have a competent person inspect the electrical installations of your property and provide you with an electrical installation condition report.
 If the property is unsafe you are expected to ensure work is done to bring it up to a safe standard.